 Does my baby need to eat meat to get enough iron?

-You can serve foods high in iron either as a high iron purée (or mash) or as high iron finger foods for baby-led weaning.
+You can serve first foods high in iron either as a high iron purée (or mash) or as high iron finger foods for baby-led weaning.
 There’s an option here for every baby and family so, there’s no excuse not to serve your baby iron-rich food at every meal.

 #1 STEAK MINCE